bmordan/wp-graphql-elm/README.md

 npm run build
 ```

-The site is built out into the `/dist` folder
+This is an Elm site that consumes a Wordpress API via a GraphQl.
+The site is built out into the `/dist` folder from the elm files and I'm deploying the built artifacts to [surge.sh](https://surge.sh)

 ## GraphQl